jasonpaulso/VectorCode/docs/neovim.md

 The VectorCode CLI and neovim plugin share the same release scheme (version numbers).
-In other words, CLI 0.1.3 is guaranteed to work with neovim plugin 0.1.3, but if you use CLI 0.1.0 with neovim plugin 0.1.3, they may not work together because the neovim plugin is built for a newer CLI release.
+In other words, CLI 0.1.3 is guaranteed to work with neovim plugin 0.1.3, but if you use CLI 0.1.0 with neovim plugin 0.1.3, they may not work together because the neovim plugin is built for a newer CLI release and depends on newer features/breaking changes.

 To ensure maximum compatibility, please either:
 1. Use release build for VectorCode CLI and pin to the release tags for the